Skip to main content

 Gaining Visibility into Applications, Behaviors, and Dependencies

 The initial move towards managing tech debt is gaining full visibility into the use of apps, their behaviors, and the dependencies between them.
-This requires mapping out interconnections among all systems, old and new.
+This requires mapping out interconnections among all systems, old and new beyond a generic checklist.
 Knowing how components interact allows for the pinpointing of risks and inefficiencies.

 Technical debt accumulates due to various reasons, such as time crunches and outdated practices.
 It's a challenge often faced by leaders seeking FedRAMP ATO.